opentk/GLControl/README.md

 ## Building it

 - Clone the repo.
-- Build the solution (or at least the `OpenTK.WinForms.csproj`).
+- Build the solution (or at least the `OpenTK.GLControl.csproj`).
-- The `OpenTK.WinForms` project exposes the new `GLControl`.
+- The `OpenTK.GLControl` project exposes the new `GLControl`.
 Add this project (or its compiled DLL) as a dependency of your own projects.
 This directly depends on the WinForms and OpenTK Nuget packages but has no other dependencies.
-- `OpenTK.WinForms.TestForm` contains a test program that demonstrates that the new `GLControl` works.
+- `OpenTK.GLControl.TestForm` contains a test program that demonstrates that the new `GLControl` works.
 Try it first and make sure it works for you.
 You should see a spinning cube under a standard menubar.

 ## Usage

-The new `GLControl` is reasonably-well documented in its [source code](OpenTK.WinForms/GLControl.cs).
+The new `GLControl` is reasonably-well documented in its [source code](OpenTK.GLControl/GLControl.cs).
 It has a similar (but not identical) API to the 3.x `GLControl`.
 In general, you do this to use it: